 According to Bodirsky, the new wave of witches is less interested in having a passive, introspective practice; they use their magic for protest and activism.
-In the past few years, women have communed to cast hexes on men like Brock Turner, Woody Allen and, recently, Harvey Weinstein.
-This past February, American witches performed a binding spell, a type of spell that restricts its target’s actions (and a key plot point in The Craft), in front of the Trump Towers in New York City and Chicago.
+In the past few years, women have communed to cast hexes on men like Brock Turner, Woody Allen and Harvey Weinstein.
+In February 2017, American witches performed a binding spell, a type of spell that restricts its target’s actions (and a key plot point in The Craft), in front of the Trump Towers in New York City and Chicago.

 Toronto-based healer Cassandra Thompson’s practice is rooted in Afro-Diasporic folk magic and fully intertwined to her politics.
 “As a queer Black woman, [witchcraft] allows me to claim control over my body, spirit and emotions,” the 27-year-old says.
 Although she’s always been a spiritual person, Thompson started practising regularly two years ago while she was involved in frontline organizing for issues around anti-Blackness, Indigenous sovereignty and violence against women and femmes.

 Thompson realized that despite all the work she and her fellow activists were doing, they didn’t have the time or space to heal themselves.
 Thompson started making plant-based medicines like teas for spiritual healing, as well as mojos, which are like the charm bags Worth demonstrated in her workshop.
 Thompson recently sent nearly 50 mojos with protective powers across North America to activists protesting police violence.
 Through her business Crystal Root & Conjure, Thompson offers one-on-one healing seasons and sells conjure oils and tote bags that say “Hex the Patriarchy.”